-Welcome to the Commission’s Electricity Division webpage.
-Here you will find rate comparison data, utility tariffs, 30-day filings, lists of jurisdictional and withdrawn utilities, industry reports, national issues affecting Indiana, as well as administrative materials and forms for regulated utilities.
+Below you will find links to rate comparison data, utility tariffs, 30-day filings, lists of jurisdictional and withdrawn utilities, and administrative materials and forms for regulated utilities.

 Rates, Charges, Rules and Regulations